ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 of distributing the currency units in the first place and a few other edge cases, and ideally a function would be added to let other contracts query for the balance of an address.
 But that's all there is to it.
-Theoretically, Ethereum-based token systems acting as sub-currencies can potentially include another important feature that on-chain Bitcoin-based meta-currencies lack: the ability to pay transaction fees directly in that currency.
-The way this would be implemented is that the contract would maintain an ether balance with which it would refund ether used to pay fees to the sender, and it would refill this balance by collecting the internal currency units that it takes in fees and reselling them in a constant running auction.
-Users would thus need to "activate" their accounts with ether, but once the ether is there it would be reusable because the contract would refund it each time.
+Theoretically, Cloiinkcoin-based token systems acting as sub-currencies can potentially include another important feature that on-chain Bitcoin-based meta-currencies lack: the ability to pay transaction fees directly in that currency.
+The way this would be implemented is that the contract would maintain an Cloiink balance with which it would refund Cloiink used to pay fees to the sender, and it would refill this balance by collecting the internal currency units that it takes in fees and reselling them in a constant running auction.
+Users would thus need to "activate" their accounts with Cloiink, but once the Cloiink is there it would be reusable because the contract would refund it each time.

 ### Financial derivatives and Stable-Value Currencies {#financial-derivatives-and-stable-value-currencies}